adityanaranje/RAG-Layers/Readme.md

 ---

-# 🚀 Future Improvements

-- Add Streamlit UI
-- Add RAGAS evaluation
-- Use OpenAI embeddings
-- Deploy on AWS / Vercel

----

 # ⭐ If this helped

-Give a ⭐ on GitHub and share 🚀
+Give a ⭐ and share 🚀